The First Point

 “Amora doesn’t need your assistance,” sang a

-enough without you breathing your foul breath all over her.”
+keeping herself warm enough without you breathing your foul breath all over

 Turning